a-lud/sample-management/README.md

 with building, interacting with or maintaining databases, so I have no expectation that how I've implemented *anything* is going to be best-practices.

-The code in this server has been written written with best intentions.
+The code in this server has been written with best intentions.
 I know I could make a more modular application with Shiny modules, but the truth is that whilst I got many of the sidebar filters working, it was taking more time than I'd like to admit to get the application doing what I wanted.
 Consequently I